JeremiahKaren/35percent.github.io/ShoppingCentreJR.md

 ---
 layout: page
-title: '35% Campaign, E&C Shopping Centre Section 106 appeal (19th Jan 2019)'
+title: 'Shopping Centre S106 Notes'
 published: true
 ---
+## Social rented housing review mechanism failure
 The S106 agreement for the scheme fails to secure the viability review mechanism for uplift in social rented housing relating to the Build-to-Sell (BTS) scheme option agreed by the planning committee.

 On xxth December 2016, the developer applied for planning permission for the redevelopment of E&C shopping centre and UAL campus to include 979 new residential units, all of which to be provided as 'Build to Rent' (BTR) accommodation.